wp-plugins/testimonial-by-weblizar/readme.txt

 Using **[WLT]** shortcode you can publish customers testimonial in Page or Post.

-In any business or for any product, one of the most important items of feedback an owner or distributor can have is testimonial letters.
+In any business or for any product, one of the most important items of feedback an owner or distributor can have is testimonial.

 == Features ==
 * Fully Responsive Design
 * Testimonial Shortcode [WLT]
-* Testimonial Widget (upcoming with new release 0.2)
+* Testimonial Widget
 * Testimonial Management Dashboard
 * Add New Testimonial
 * Update Existing Testimonial
 * Preview or View Testimonial
 * Testimonial Settings
-* Translation Ready With .MO & .PO Files (upcoming with new release 0.2)
+* Translation Ready With .MO & .PO Files

 = Docs & Support =